rohancragg/blog-notes/docs/devops/devops-for-the-terrified.md

 I hope to come back and answer these questions in due course:

+### What about deployment pipelines?

+I'm hoping to write about those too!

 ### What if I already made a Pull Request and want to make some more changes?

 ### What about creating a new Repository from scratch?

 ### What if I already have some files locally that I need to put into an existing Repository?

+### How does Git get my remote (i.e. GitHub / Azure DevOps) credentials?

+Short answer - it gets it from Windows.

+### What if I'm behind a corporate proxy